obiwanjacobi/Zsharp/src/Zsharp/readme.md

 - Try to get template and generic parameter counts up-front so we don't have to mutate the type-name as the nodes are visited (currently).
 - Rename parameters on references to arguments.
 Parameters are for defintions, arguments are the provided values to the parameters.
 - Refactor function overload resolvement (ResolveDefinition) to use AstFunctionArgumentMap.
+- Function with return type should give error if no expression of said type is returned from impl.
+- Conversion Functions as Type in a template function do not work: `fn: <T>(p: U8): T; return T(p)`.
+- External/imported generic parameters are not correctly marked (IsTemplate/IsTemplateParameter)

 ---